 The Flames continued to apply pressure and created several scoring chances in search of a second goal.
 AC Connecticut had to work hard to defend, but were also able to challenge the Flames and create some scoring chances of their own.
 Eventually, Flames left back John Pappas from Marshall University was able to put a nice cross into the box and Thristino was there to score his first goal of the season and give the Flames a 2-1 lead in the 65th minute.

 Both teams continued to attack and created several good scoring chances.
 Flames goalkeeper Rashid Nuhu and Connecticut goalkeeper Nicholas Velleca were called on to make several good saves to keep the score at 2-1.
 The Flames defense started to weaken a bit in the last 10 minutes of the game and AC Connecticut were able to capitalize with another goal by Greenway-Tambini in the 83rd minute.
 It was his fourth goal on the season giving him four goals in three games, which is a torrid pace for any forward in the USL PDL.

 The Flames and AC Connecticut continued to create some good scoring chances, but the final whistle blew and the game ended at 2-2.
 The result leaves the Flames in 6th place in the USL PDL's Northeast Division with 4 points from 1 win, 2 losses, and 1 draw.

-The Westchester Flames next game in the 2016 USL PDL season will be at home against AC Connecticut on Saturday, May 28, 2016 at 7:30 PM.
+The Westchester Flames next game in the 2016 USL PDL season will be at home against GPS Portland Phoenix on Saturday, June 4, 2016 at 7:30 PM.
 All Westchester Flames home games are held at City Park Stadium in New Rochelle, New York.